Last Updated: March 18, 2023

-Consider the following and see if you can tell the myths from the facts:
+Consider the following and determine if you can tell the myths from the facts:

 Young people are more vulnerable to UV exposure.